sladebot/3d_reconstruction/README.md

 [PiFU](https://arxiv.org/pdf/2004.00452.pdf) was a good start, and I evaluated a few other approaches that were out there -

-ICON
+1. ICON
-PHORHUM
+2. PHORHUM
-PAMIR
+3. PAMIR
-ARCH++
+4. ARCH++
-PifuHD
+5. PifuHD

-Some of the parameters that I evaluated were:
+Some parameters that I evaluated were:
+---

-Inputs: masks needed, priors required(e.g. SMPL)
+- Inputs: masks needed, priors required(e.g. SMPL)
-Outputs: surface normals, vertex color along with sdf
+- Outputs: surface normals, vertex color along with sdf
-Availability: Are model checkpoints made available, community, Github/website.
+- Availability: Are model checkpoints made available, community, Github/website.

 > The approach you chose, why you chose it, and how it works in high-level terms